dribnet/purvs/README.md

 	- Moustache bushiness: modulates the size of the individual ellipses that make up the moustache. also modulates the size of mario's nose
 	- Cheek chubbiness

-I liked the art style that my Mario.
+I liked the art style that i used for my Mario.
 I thought that his cheeks made him look like a baby so I decided to make my next face that of a baby.
 I used 4 sliders for this onel giving control over:
 	- nose size
 	- cheek chub
 	- mouth openness